What COVID-19 means for your case

 We have a duty of care to staff and visitors so they will stay closed until the restrictions allow us to return to the office.
 However, you can still reach your solicitor via email and if face-to-face chats are needed then video calls with WhatsApp, FaceTime etc can be used.

-Courts now open
+Civil Courts open

 Your solicitor will be able to update you with any delays involving your case as well as the new procedure for virtual attendance should you be required to attend.